Rogue & Gambit: Publication history

-Plot
+Plot summary

 When the X-Men suspect foul play at a vacation resort, former romantic partners Rogue and Gambit infiltrate the resort by pretending to be a couple needing marriage counseling.
 They discover the resort is managed by the villain Lavish, who is taking mutant visitors captive and replacing them with robot duplicates.
 Rogue and Gambit destroy all the robots and free the captive people.
 During this mission, Rogue and Gambit become a couple again.